jlvFlores/Conference-page-HTML-CSS-JS/README.md

 > The final boss of this module.

 **[Module1-Capstone-project]** is the final project for module 1 of the microverse program.
-If you're interested in knowing more about my thought process through the project, you can see my [loom video]().
+If you're interested in knowing more about my thought process through the project, you can see my [video](](https://youtu.be/FNU_4C8fYSM)) where I go over my project.

 ## 🛠 Built With <a name="built-with"></a>